 This can be really difficult for many disabled or mentally ill people, as we are often seen as too difficult or too abnormal to be worth putting time and energy into.
 That is incredibly hard and can feed into the depression and feelings of worthlessness many of us deal with.
 But looking to one or two people to be all of our support can lead to burnout and the end of important relationships.

 For myself, as a shy, sensory-sensitive introvert, making friends is very hard.
 I don’t do well in many of the social activities through which people make new friends.
 My idea of a good time with friends is having them over to watch a show or play a board game.
 The Internet has been an essential tool for me to reach out and seek support without the same kind of physical commitment necessary for face-to-face friendships.

 In addition, I’ve sought out a therapist this past year and see my doctor often to talk about how I’m feeling and how my meds are working for me.
 These two professionals have made a big difference in my support system, even though we don’t have as “personal” of a relationship.
 I’ve found having a therapist that I feel I can say anything to, without worrying about what she thinks of me or whether I’ll say something bad or stupid, has been invaluable.

 I’m lucky that I can access an affordable therapist and a doctor with my school insurance.
 Other people have to rely solely or more heavily on friend groups or online communities.
 But wherever we find support, it’s important to communicate and listen to our needs and limits — along with the needs and limits of our supportive friends.

-I’ve learned many tools to take care of myself and my relationship while living with neurodivergence.
+I’ve learned many tools to take care of myself and my relationship while living with mental illness, disability, and neurodivergence.
 Even with the many skills I’ve learned, it’s not always easy.
-But through communication, self-care, and support outside my relationship, I’ve improved my ability to take care of myself and keep my relationship strong.
+But through communication, reassurance, self-care, and support outside my relationship, I’ve improved my ability to take care of myself and keep my relationship strong.